 Welcome aboard your new Pearson-323!
 We are proud to have you join the thousands of other Pearson owners and hope you will find your owners guide helpful and informative.

-Your decision is a source of great satisfaction to PearsonYachts.org, and we are confident your new boat will provide the same for you.
+Your decision is a source of great satisfaction to PearsonYachts.org*, and we are confident your new boat will provide the same for you.
 By selecting a Pearson, you have expressed a confidence in the brand.
-You can rest assured that we have made and will make every effort to support your trust.
+You can rest assured that we (Pearson Yachts Inc) had made every effort to support your trust.

 Every Pearson Yacht has been manufactured by dedicated professionals and craftsmen of the finest materials available at their time of production.
 The owners manual is intended to guide you through your first days of ownership of your Pearson Yacht.
 She asks only that you treat her as one of the family, and she will return all you can ask of her and more.
 Individual instruction manuals from the manufacturers of installed equipment may also be needed where more detailed information is required.